Can a Muslim become a Freemason?

 Today, we’re taking a closer look at the (sometimes complicated) relationship between Islam and Freemasonry, and you’d be surprised to know how far back these two actually go.

-If you’re looking to learn more about how Freemasonry is viewed in Islam, the history between the two and/or you’re wondering how to become a Freemason as a Muslim living in a Muslim country, be sure to read this article as we’re about to answer all of the above questions, and more.
+If you’re looking to learn more about how Freemasonry is viewed in Islam, the history between the two and/or you’re wondering if (& how) you can become a Freemason as a Muslim, be sure to continue reading as we’re about to answer all of your questions, and more.

 The History of Freemasonry and Islam